Published online Apr 14, 2021. doi: 10.3748/wjg.v27.i14.1483

 Published online: April 14, 2021

-The TaqMan hydrolysis probe assay was used to genotype 406 patients with IBD (192 had ulcerative colitis and 214 had Crohn’s disease).
-Clinical expression involved disease activity scales, albumin and C-reactive protein levels, disease localisation and behaviour, and treatment with the time and age of the first intervention.
-The number of hospitalisations and days spent in hospital due to exacerbation as well as the number of relapses and severe relapses were also estimated.
+In total, 406 patients aged 3-18 with IBD (192 had ulcerative colitis and 214 had Crohn’s disease) were genotyped using the TaqMan hydrolysis probe assay.
+Clinical expression was described at diagnosis and the worst flare by disease activity scales, albumin and C-reactive protein levels, localisation and behaviour (Paris classification).
+Systemic steroid intake with the total number of courses, immunosuppressive, biological, and surgical treatment with the time and age of the first intervention were determined.
+The total number of exacerbation-caused hospitalisations, the number of days spent in hospital due to exacerbation, the number of relapses, and severe relapses were also estimated.

-Ulcerative colitis patients with the APOEε4 allele had the lowest C-reactive protein values both at diagnosis (P = 0.0435) and the worst flare (P = 0.0013) compared to patients with the APOEε2 allele and genotype APOEε3/ε3.
+Ulcerative colitis patients with the APOEε4 allele had lower C-reactive protein values at diagnosis (P = 0.0435) and the worst flare (P = 0.0013) compared to patients with the APOEε2 allele and genotype APOEε3/ε3.
 Crohn’s disease patients with the APOEε2 allele scored lower on the Pediatric Crohn’s Disease Activity Index at diagnosis (P = 0.0204).
-All IBD patients with the APOEε2 allele spent fewer days in the hospital due to relapse (P = 0.0440).
+IBD patients with APOEε2 allele spent fewer days in the hospital due to relapse (P = 0.0440).